azurecitadel/azurecitadel.github.io/_pages/prereqs/prereqSubscription.md

 ## Free Azure Trial Account

 An Azure trial account may be created.
-The trial account provides $200 of free credit, and may be used to try out any of the Azure services for 30 days.
+The trial account provides £150 of free credit, and may be used to try out any of the Azure services for 30 days.

 Visit [https://azure.microsoft.com/en-gb/free](https://azure.microsoft.com/en-gb/free) to set up the account.

 Credit card details need to be provided for identity verification, but the spending limit is set to $0 to ensure that it remains free.
 The spending limit may be changed if the account is going to be used ongoing.

+Note that some of the services under a trial licence will be restricted, e.g. CPU quotas, and therefore a Free Trial account is not appropriate for some of the larger workshops such as Virtual Data Centre.

+## Azure Pass

+If you are a partner working with Microsoft's One Commercial Partner group and the session is being hosted by a Cloud Solution Architect (CSA), then they may provide you with an **Azure Pass** subscription.
+   * Open a private browser session, go to http://signup.live.com and create a clean new  Microsoft account in  **_labname,firstname.lastname_@outlook.com** format
+    * Go to https://www.microsoftazurepass.com and follow the instructions to redeem the code and activate your Azure Pass

+## Common Pitfalls to Avoid

+* Free Trial accounts may have a CPU quota that is insufficient for the lab environment deployment to successfully complete
+* Redeeming an Azure Pass code against an email address previously used for a trial will succeed, but the activation will fail
+* Using a work email may mean that you do not have write access to the company's directory and therefore you cannot create users and groups

 ## Verification